• Skip to primary navigation

 Recipe Tips and Notes

 • The Ingredients.
-You don't need a ton of other ingredients to make a great chili powder, as the focus is on the chili peppers.
-The other ingredients are there to support and enhance the chili peppers.
+You don't need a ton of other ingredients to make a great American chili powder blend for making a great pot of chili.
 My favorites include cumin, garlic powder, oregano, basil, onion powder, and sometimes a bit of salt and pepper.
-That's it.
-You CAN include other ingredients to your preference, though, as you will be the ultimate cook and judge of your own food, and besides, it is sort of fun to experiment with different seasoning blends to make your own spice mix.
+You can include others to your preference.
+Feel free to experiment!

 Many recipes call for chili powder as a primary seasoning ingredient, but what happens if you don't have any on hand?
 Check out my post on Chili Powder Substitutes for a longer discussion and other ideas.